joeboyscout04/AssetChecker/README.md

 --catalog (optional) Path to your asset catalog.
 By default, it will search all asset catalogs in your $SRCROOT --source (optional) Absolute path to your source directory.
-Defaults to $SRCROOT --ignore (optional) A comma-separated list of assets which should be ignored by the script (no file extension needed)
+Defaults to $SRCROOT --ignore (optional) A comma-separated list of assets which should be ignored by the script (no file extension needed) --ignore_file (optional) Path to the ignore file.
+If this option is used, --ignore option will be ignored.
+By default, $SRCROOT/.assetchecker.
 ```

+## Ignore file
+You can add assets to ignore to a `.assetchecker` file at the root of your project.
+Put the name of each asset to ignore on a separate line.
+Regex values are also accepted.

 ## False positives
 Sometimes you're building the asset names dynamically so there is no way for AssetChecker to find out statically by looking at the codebase.